Three Shires Towing Training is provided by fully qualified Driving Instructors on a one to one basis.

 To put this into perspective: most horse trailers and some caravan combinations weigh in excess of 3.5 tonnes.
 Therefore, further training and a Test would be required to comply with legal requirements.
 Remember – it is the MAM of the trailer and not the unladen weight that is the deciding factor.

 The Test itself takes around one and a half hours and is conducted at a specific site.
-For the Northampton area this is at Weedon; for the Bedford and Luton is at Leighton Buzzard and Cambridge area the site is at Peterborough.
+For the Northampton area this is at Weedon; for the Bedford and Cambridge area the site is at Peterborough.
 Towing training is recommended as the test is not just about manoeuvres, a high standard of driving is also required.

 The first part of the Test is an off-road session where you will be asked to reverse around a pre-set course to assess your manoeuvring skills.
 You may then have to demonstrate your ability to uncouple and couple the trailer as well as moving the towing vehicle alongside the trailer between these exercises, this exercise may be done at the end of the test.